StudioLE/VisPan/README.md

 # VisPan - Visual Pan

-A jQuery plugin for panning website visuals and screenshots in a fixed &lt;div&gt;
+A jQuery plugin for panning website visuals and screenshots by mouse movement in a fixed height &lt;div&gt;

 ## Installation